Lien Chan: APEC representative

 While at APEC, Lien also met with Chinese Communist Party general secretary Hu Jintao, the highest level of official exchange between the Mainland and Taiwan on the international stage at that time.

 Name

 His family name is Lien; his given name is Chan.
-"Chan" means "battles" and his full name literally means "successive battles."
+Chan means "battles" and his full name literally means "successive battles."
 The name originated from Lien Heng who wrote to his pregnant daughter-in-law in Xi'an:

-Family

-Lien Chan was descended from a family of literati.
-His family arrived in Taiwan during the Emperor Kang Xi era and had settled in Tainan residing in an area called Ma Bing Ying; which was the former training ground of the Zheng Cheng Gung forces in his campaign against the Dutch.
-Lien's family harvested sugar on their plantations for generations.
-Lien's grandmother's family were also wealthy merchants who traded camphor and sugar.
-Lien ‘s mother, Chao Lan Kun came from a wealthy Shenyang family, and is credited for having preserve the family wealth throughout the turbulent times of post-Japanese colonization.
+Personal life

-Lien is married to Lien Fang Yu.
-They have two sons, Sean Lien and Lien Sheng-Wu (連勝武), and two daughters, Lien Hui-Hsin (連惠心) and Lien Yong-Hsin (連詠心).
+Lien married former Miss Republic of China Fang Yu in 1965, the same year he received his doctorate.
+Later, in 2012, Lien served as a trustee on the Board of Trustees of the University of Chicago.
+He has two sons with Fang: Sean Lien (連勝文) and Lien Sheng-wu (連勝武).
+They also have two daughters: Arlene Lien (連惠心) and Lien Yung-hsin (連詠心).